nebula303/LRPEformer/README.md

   </tr>
   <tr>
     <td>Nature Battery(Closed-loop optimization of extreme fast charging for batteries using machine learning) </td>
-    <td>The objective of this work is to optimize fast charging for lithium-ion batteries.</td>
+    <td>The objective of this work is to optimize fast charging for lithium-ion batteries.
+It consists of commercial lithium-ion batteries cycled under fast-charging conditions.</td>
     <td><a href="https://data.matr.io/1">https://data.matr.io/1</a></td>
   </tr>
 </table>

+## 4.Training and Testing
+You can perform univariate autoregressive prediction on dependent features and multivariate autoregressive prediction on the target feature (Qd) in the four files: 'natureMain(Target_min,Parameter_min).ipynb', 'natureMain(Target_Qd,Parameter_min_Qd).ipynb', 'SDMain(Target_Δη,Parameter_Δη).ipynb', and 'SDMain(Target_Qd,Parameter_Δη_Qd).ipynb'.
+Some experimental results are shown below, demonstrating that our proposed LRPEformer significantly outperforms Informer.